nottaro/littleroot/content/secrets.md

 # Biodiesel
 - Short chain ester joined onto a fatty acid group
 	- Ethyl/methyl group onto free fatty acid via an ester
-- Reaction: triglyceride and an alcohol (methanol or ethanol), forming glycerol and 3 biodiesels
+- Reaction: triglyceride and an alcohol (methanol or ethanol), forming glycerol and 3 biodiesels (with sodium hydroxide catalyst)
 - Lipase/base catalyst
 - We can also create from free fatty acids by adding an alcohol to it, via esterification